Consulta OnLine (periodico online) ISSN 1971-9892

 Constitutional Court.
 Therefore, there is a in doing so identifying a

 "shady area" of constitutional justice.
-Finally, the Author discusses to the idea
+Finally, the Author discusses

 Consulta OnLine (periodico online) ISSN 1971-9892